jidiai/Competition_Olympics-Running/baselines/README.md

 ## Training

+Note: we train and test using the raw version of the running environment [Link](https://github.com/jidiai/Competition_Olympics-Running/blob/main/olympics/scenario/running.py).
+For wrapped version see file *rl_train*.

 On each map, we trained a vanila PPO agent independently and the training loss plots are shown below:

 ### Map 1